See Advanced Topics.

 The Open Dental database runs on MariaDB 10.5 which is a very robust and reliable database.
 See www.mariadb.com

-The MariaDB was created by the founders of MySQL.
-MariaDB and MySQL are closely related, some windows in Open Dental will continue to use MySQL as the terminology.
+MariaDB and MySQL are closely related, some windows in Open Dental continue to use MySQL as the terminology.

 Database Management System Upgrade Wizard